Are you ready to separate finances fairly

 Clear Fixed Fees

-Divorce is already emotionally unsettling for you both - your legal costs shouldn’t add to the uncertainty.
+Divorce is already an emotional process - your legal costs shouldn’t add more uncertainty.

-Working together with one shared solicitor means you’ll save thousands compared to hiring separate lawyers - and often tens of thousands compared to going to court.
+And because you’re working with one shared solicitor, you’ll save thousands compared to hiring two separate solicitors - and often tens of thousands compared to going to court.

 The Fair Agreement Review